quantbin/logit-regression/README.md

 # Logistic regression approximation of Covid19 death rate.
-Data is as of April 30, 2020.

 # Summary
-Using two logit functions to approximate the death rate provides a good fit for many countries, while single logit falls way behind.
+Using two logit functions to approximate the death rate provides a very good fit for many countries, while single logit falls behind.

 Python Jupyter notebook code can be found in src folder.
+Data is as of April 30, 2020.

-# Results
+# Intro

 https://en.wikipedia.org/wiki/Logistic_function